infracost/docs/docs/getting_started.md

 ```

 ## Cost estimation of usage-based resources

+This is an experimental feature with limited support; please email [hello@infracost.io](mailto:hello@infracost.io) if you use it so we can better understand your use-case and improve the feature.

 Infracost distinguishes the **price** of a resource from its **cost**.
 Price is the per-unit price advertised by a cloud vendor.
 The cost of a resource is calculated by multiplying its price by its usage.
 For example, an EC2 instance might be priced at $0.02 per hour, and if run for 100 hours (its usage), it'll cost $2.00.
 Supported resources in Infracost will always show prices, but if a resource has a usage-based cost component, we can't show its cost as we don't know how much it'll be used.
 For example, an AWS Lambda resource shows zero hourly/monthly costs for duration and requests: